Add external collaborators to an SSO organization

 Opti ID lets you add local login users outside of your SSO system.
 With this feature, you can ensure users within your organization log in to Opti ID through your organization's SSO, and then you can also give individual, local login access as needed to users outside your SSO organization.

-To enable selective local login for your organization:
+To enable selective local login for your organization, complete the following:

 1. Go to Settings > Authentication > SSO in the Opti ID Admin Center.